conventional-changelog/standard-version/README.md

 ### Can I use `standard-version` for additional metadata files, languages or version files?

-YES!
-Using `bumpFiles` (and `packageFiles`) configurations you should be able to configure `standard-version` to work for you.
+As of version `7.1.0` you can configure multiple `bumpFiles` and `packageFiles`.

-1. Specify a custom `bumpFile` "`file`", this is the path to the file you want to "bump"
+1. Specify a custom `bumpFile` "`filename`", this is the path to the file you want to "bump"
 2. Specify the `bumpFile` "`updater`", this is _how_ the file will be bumped.

     a.
 If your using a common type, you can use one of  `standard-version`'s built-in `updaters` by specifying a `type`.